mmetzmac/opensim-region-tools/README.md

 ### How do I get set up? ###

-* Configuration
-edit the file config/reg.cfg.
+* **Configuratio**n: edit the file config/reg.cfg.
 This file represents the paths of your OpenSimulator setup.
 It is essential, that you finnish every path with a slash!
-* Dependencies
-Opensimulator, Mono, monit, bash
+* **Dependencies**: Opensimulator, Mono, monit, bash
-* Database configuration
-none
+* **Database configuration**: none